CASK/CIDER/WINE

 TheRad - After a repaint and new outdoor lights

-A new team has taken the lease for the St Radegund pub – we are experienced beer industry professionals with a strong focus on quality.
+A new team has taken on the old St Radegund pub ("The Rad", for short) – we are experienced beer industry professionals with a strong focus on quality.

 Renovation highlights